Credit Scores: A Complete Tutorial

-If you want to remove your name from prescreened, pre-approved promotional offers for credit or insurance based on your credit report from Experian, Equifax, TransUnion, and Innovis Data Solutions for 5 years, call (888) 5-OPTOUT—(888) 567-8688—or submit your request online at OptOutPrescreen.com, the only website authorized by these credit reporting agencies for consumers to opt out of firm offers of credit or insurance.
-However, if you want to opt out permanently, you will have to fill out the Permanent Opt-Out Election form available at the website, print it, sign it, then mail it at the provided address.
+If you want to remove your name from prescreened, pre-approved promotional offers for credit or insurance based on your credit report from Experian, Equifax, TransUnion, and Innovis Data Solutions for 5 years, call (888) 5-OPTOUT — (888) 567-8688 — or submit your request online at OptOutPrescreen.com, the only website authorized by these credit reporting agencies for consumers to opt out of firm offers of credit or insurance.
+However, if you want to opt out permanently, fill out the Permanent Opt-Out Election form available at the website, print it, sign it, then mail it at the provided address.
 If, after opting out, you want to opt in again, you can do so at the website.

 When you apply for a mortgage, car loan or other credit, a lender is authorized to request your credit report.
-This is a hard inquiry, and this type of inquiry can impact your credit score.
+This is a hard inquiry, and this type of inquiry can lower your credit score.
 However, there is a special situation where multiple hard inquiries will not hurt your score.
 These are inquiries for loans such as mortgages or car loans, where you certainly have a compelling interest to shop around for the best deal, and so may apply at several places, but you are obviously just looking for one loan.
-Such inquiries will be listed as only one inquiry if they occur within a short duration — 14 days for the Classic FICO score.
+Such inquiries will be listed as only one inquiry if they occur within a short duration — 14 days for the Classic FICO score, 30 days for newer scores, and 45 days for the latest scores.
 (This process of listing multiple inquiries as 1 is called de-duplication, or de-duping, by the industry.)
 Many lenders continue to use the Classic FICO score.

 How Corporate Credit Cards Affect the Credit Reports and Credit Scores of Authorized Users